Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     cd {YourLocalPath}\TasksTracker.ContainerApps
     az acr build --registry $ACR_NAME --image "tasksmanager/$BACKEND_API_NAME" --file 'TasksTracker.TasksManager.Backend.Api/Dockerfile' .
     ```
+    Once this step is completed you can verify the results by going to the Azure portal and checking that a new repository named `tasksmanager/tasksmanager-backend-api` has been created and there is a new docker image with a `latest` tag is created.

 6. Create an Azure Container Apps Environment, as shared in the [workshop introduction](../../aca/00-workshop-intro/1-aca-core-components.md).
 It acts as a secure boundary around a group of container apps that we are going to provision during this workshop.
 To create it, run the below command:
     ```shell